Children’s Swim Classes

 Only children of current Georgia State University students and members of the Student Recreation Center are allowed to register for swimming lessons.
 Parents or adult supervisor may not leave pool area.
 Direct adult supervision is required in the Aquatic Center while children are in the pool or in swimming lessons.
-You must adhere to pool policies in the Policy and Procedure Guidelines.
+Everyone must adhere to pool policies in the Policies, Procedures and Guidelines.
 Failure to comply with policies may result in loss of privileges and financial reimbursement.

-For ages 6-18 months; parent must participate in the water with the infant.
+For ages six to 18 months, parent must participate in the water with the infant.
 This class teaches underwater acclimation while parents learn how to give their child a positive experience in the water.

-For ages 18-36 months; parent must participate in the water with the toddler.
+For ages 18 to 36 months, parent must participate in the water with the toddler.
 Students continue developing water acclimation and safety skills.
 Children will have fun in the water while developing swimming readiness.

-For ages 3-36 months; a combination of the infant & toddler classes
+For ages six to 36 months, this is a combination of the infant and toddler classes

-3 to 5 year olds who are new to the water will develop comfort in the water, learn water entry, bubble blowing, floating, kicking, underwater exploration and general water safety skills.
+Three to five year olds who are new to the water will develop comfort in the water, learn water entry, bubble blowing, floating, kicking, underwater exploration and general water safety skills.

-Prerequisite: Able to demonstrate completion requirements of Preschool L1.
+Prerequisite: Able to demonstrate completion requirements of Preschool Level One.

-3 to 5 year olds who are very comfortable in the water will learn new skills such as combined arm and leg action on front, treading with support and general water safety skills.
+Three to five year olds who are very comfortable in the water will learn new skills such as combined arm and leg action on front, treading with support and general water safety skills.

-These classes are for children 5‑15 years old and taught in the leisure pool.
+These classes are for children five to 15 years old and taught in the leisure pool.
 Children are taught to swim and improve their level of skill.

-Objectives: Unsupported float, gliding, kicking on front and back without support, combined arm action with kick on front and back, treading water without support, personal safety and rescue skills.
+Objectives: Unsupported float, gliding, kicking on front and back without support, combined arm action with kick on front and back, treading water without support and personal safety and rescue skills.